 The end goal of any misting system is to automate misting water droplets on various surfaces in the enclosure.

 A terrarium misting system should be programmable and give you plenty of control over when and how much to mist your reptile terrarium.
 Programmable misters allow you to control when the mist will be released into the terrarium and how long the intervals should be.

-These timings may need to be changed based on tank humidity, species and season.
-The best systems allow control over frequency and duration of misting.
-The frequency controls how many mists per day the system performs and duration controls the number of seconds each mist should last for.
+These timings may need to be changed based on tank humidity, species, and season.
+The best systems allow for control over the frequency and duration of misting.
+The frequency controls how many mist-outputs per day the system performs, and duration controls the number of seconds each mist should last for.

 The nozzle is also an important feature of a misting system.
 The nozzle is where the mist exits the system and enters the terrarium.
 The nozzle can give you lots of control over where the mist is sent.
 A good misting system will have multiple flexible nozzles.
 A good system will have 2-5 nozzles, but the best have between 10-20 nozzles.

 Finally, a good misting system should be easily installed and uninstalled.
-When a mister is easy to install, or move, there are less mistakes likely to be made in its installation.
+When a mister is easy to install or move, there are fewer mistakes likely to be made in its installation.

 A common mistake many reptile owners make is buying a fogger, instead of a mister.

 Reptile misting systems raise the humidity level of a tank by mimicking rain.
 To do this it leaves water droplets scattered along various surfaces in a terrarium.
 Many reptiles, geckos included, like to lick droplets of water off of glass, rather than from a water dish.

 A fogger does not condense the water molecules enough to form water droplets.
 Instead, it raises humidity levels by producing a very fine mist.
 It does not produce water droplets.

 Foggers do not replace the need for a misting system.